SamYatesSmith/BabyFoodBoxes/README.md

 - a top tagline, in the form of a poem and the bottom information section offering a general introduction to Happy Baby Belly.
 - Sandwiched between these is a fully responsive picture of some of the produce you may expect from a HBB basket.

+### Footer

+The footer contains:
+- The company logo.
+- A link to external social media sites alongside their logos
+- A contact butto nthat opens users email.
+Company target email address will already be filled in.

 ### Our Story

 - This fully responsive page offers various information about the prospective company.
 A full background, an insight into what the future holds once HBB trades and a detailed look into local suppliers hoping to offer their produce to a local market.
 - The page comprises of numerous photos of HBB's network of farmers, happily going about their business.
 These HQ images are initially laid in a block stance and change to a horizontal grid upon re-sizing.
-There are links around the page built into the text.
+- There are links around the page built into the text.
 These offer easier navigation to the user and are styled in the same way as the navigation bars links, to ensure subtle continuity around the site.

 ### Products